Assistant director of Baldwin film fired from Northwest Arkansas set after 2019 mishap

 In an email statement to The Associated Press, a producer for the movie "Freedom's Path" confirmed that Dave Halls was fired from the 2019 production after a crew member suffered a minor injury "when a gun was unexpectedly discharged."

-The producer, who asked not to be identified by name, wrote that Halls "was removed from the set immediately."
-Production did not resume until Halls was gone.
+The producer, who asked not to be identified, wrote that Halls "was removed from the set immediately."
+Production didn't resume until Halls was gone.

 His firing from "Freedom's Path" was first reported by CNN.
-Halls has not returned phone calls and email messages seeking comment.
+Halls hasn't returned phone calls and email messages seeking comment.

 The producer is the second person to air doubts about Halls' safety record.
 On Sunday, another crew member who worked with Halls said she raised concerns about him in 2019.

-Maggie Goll, a prop maker and licensed pyrotechnician, said in a statement that she filed an internal complaint with the executive producers of Hulu's "Into the Dark" series over Halls' behavior.
-Goll said in a phone interview that Halls disregarded safety protocols for weapons and pyrotechnics and tried to continue filming after the supervising pyrotechnician, who was diabetic, lost consciousness on set.
+Maggie Goll, a prop maker and licensed pyrotechnician, said she filed an internal complaint with the executive producers of Hulu's "Into the Dark" series over Halls' behavior.
+Goll said Halls disregarded safety protocols for weapons and pyrotechnics, and tried to continue filming after the supervising pyrotechnician, who was diabetic, lost consciousness on set.

 "This situation is not about Dave Halls. ...
 It's in no way one person's fault," she said.
 "It's a bigger conversation about safety on set and what we are trying to achieve with that culture."

 In an email sent to "Rust" crew members over the weekend, the movie's production team confirmed that work on the Western has been suspended at least until the investigation is complete.
-The team said it is working with law enforcement and conducting its own internal safety review.
+The team said it's working with law enforcement officials and doing its own internal safety review.
 The production company is also offering grief counseling.

 The email suggested that work on the film could resume at some point.